tyatharva/LESNet/performance/README.md

 # LESNet Viewer

 An interactive website to explore machine‑learning predictions of lake‑effect snow and related weather maps.
 It presents four side‑by‑side maps you can customize, compare, and inspect.
+**Refer to info.txt for information on the paper's abstract and figures.**

 ---